dmarcoux-archives/dotfiles-arch_linux/install_arch_linux.md

 $ reboot
 ```

-Pull the install medium from the system now
+Pull the installation medium from the system now

 ### Post-installation